identity verification process illustration — document and biometric checks

 • Data Collection: The first step is to gather relevant information about customers, partners, and transactions from multiple sources.
 Organizations use onboarding forms and transaction records to collect PII, such as names, addresses, dates of birth, and government IDs.

-• Intelligence Risk Intelligence in List Matching: After preparation, enterprises typically compare their data against sanctions lists using exact and fuzzy matching techniques.
+• Risk Intelligence in List Matching: After preparation, enterprises typically compare their data against sanctions lists using exact and fuzzy matching techniques.
 Most compliance tools only provide a basic name match score (a number representing how confident the system is in the match).
 However, the best approach goes a step further utilizing two-stage scoring with an additional Entity Correlation Score, along with custom search policies that allow flexible thresholds for different lists.
 This second score determines if the match is the same person in question, automating the work of the analyst.
 These market-leading features reduce false positives and offer unparalleled accuracy in sanctions list matching.

 • Alert Generation: If a possible match is detected, screening platforms send an alert to analysts that includes the reasons why the case was flagged, such as name similarities, addresses, or connected entities.